CHURCH GOVERNANCE - A BRIEF GUIDE FOR THE REALLY INTERESTED

 The Worcester Diocesan Fund and Board of Finance (the DBF), is the financial executive of diocesan synod.
 The DBF is subject to the Companies Acts and is responsible for the custody and management of diocesan funds, and the employment of all persons in receipt of salaries from those funds.

-a) Your incumbent may have a copy of The Church Representation Rules or you may purchase a copy for yourself at the Lyttleton Well Book Shop in Malvern or on line.
+a) The Vicar has a copy of The Church Representation Rules (2020) or you may purchase a copy for yourself at the Lyttleton Well Book Shop in Malvern or on line.
 It’s a fascinating read….

 b) A guide, Trusteeship, an introduction for PCC members can be downloaded from the Parish Resources website at (www.parishresources.org.uk/charity/Trusteeship%2 0leaflet%208pp.pdf)